rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 >   Notice that it is not a substantive debate.
 >   We all agree about the marvels of the biosphere,
 >   and we agree that there is a naturalistic explaination of them.
->   The question is: should we be afraid that if we use the word "design"
+>   The question is: should we be afraid that if we use the word "design",
 >   we are giving a hostage to the creationists and the intelligent designers?

 **Nicholas**